spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generating-necessary-inputs.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/sb/4158-add-tutorial-sct-compute-compression/spinalcord-compresssion-norm/labeling_compression.png
    :align: center

-8. Repeat steps 3 to 7 for the remaining three compression sites.
+8. In the same mask, repeat steps 3, 4 and 7 for the remaining three compression sites.
 9. Save with the filename ``t2_compressed_labels-compression.nii.gz`` and quit.